Last Updated on

 - Is the brand measuring employee satisfaction in the same way as customer experience?

-- Are programs in place to address or improve high priority issues with the customer experience?
+- Are programmes in place to address or improve high priority issues with the customer experience?

 - Is the customer experience reviewed as part of the brand’s planning cycle?